 Ayodhya city carries great significance for the Hindu religion.
 This is mainly because Lord Rama took birth in Ayodhya owing to a divine plan as the son of King Dashratha and Queen Kausalya.
 And Lord Rama’s birth is celebrated with great fervor in Ayodhya.
 Especially on the occasion of Ram Navami, this city sees a great upsurge in the number of tourists.
 From Delhi, Bengaluru, Kolkata, and Mumbai it is located at an approximate distance of 688, 1,899, 873, and 1,512 km respectively.
 Let’s see how you can reach Ayodhya via the following routes.

-By Air.
 There are two nearest airports - Lucknow Airport and Faizabad airport.
 The Lucknow airport is considered the primary airport of the region and is situated at an approximate distance of 150 km whereas, the Faizabad airport is located at a mere distance of 8-10 km.

 Lucknow airport or the Chaudhary Charan Singh International Airport (LKO) caters to foreign countries as well.
 It was named after the fifth Prime Minister of India.
 And before that, it was called the Amasi Airport.
 One of the highlighting features of this airport is that it has ILS CAT-III-B compliant functionality.
 This enables the flights to land in relatively bad and foggy weather conditions as well.

 It has got very good connectivity with other major cities of India such as Bengaluru, New Delhi, Chennai, Kolkata, Hyderabad via direct flights.
 As you deboard at the airport, you will need to take a cab or some other means of public transportation to reach your respective destination.

 You can consider traveling to Ayodhya from road networks as well.
 Here is how to reach Ayodhya by road.